Printing Techniques 101

 Paper pointers: Engraving generally works best on thick paper, like cotton fiber.
 (Flimsier stocks like parchment will break apart in the engraving process.)
 It's a great option if you're printing on colored paper, says Jessica Newfield of Dempsey & Carroll, a New York stationer known for engraving.

 Ink tips: The ink used is incredibly thick, so you can print a light ink on darker paper and it will still show up.
 While you can incorporate multiple ink colors with engraving, it's more time-consuming (and expensive), as each color requires its own plate and a separate pass on the printing press.
-Turnaround time: An engraved invitation order can take anywhere from four to six weeks to complete.
+Turnaround time: An engraved invitation order can take anywhere from two to six weeks to complete deepening on the pinter and the proofing process.

 What it looks like: It's virtually indistinguishable from engraving, except that the lettering is slightly shiny and the back of the invitation remains smooth.
 And like engraving, thermography has a formal look (only without the hefty price tag).